guumaster/random-collections/KRE-notes.md.md

 A version is all the software components and models on a given point in time.
 This is an important idea for us, if you make any change at any level, model or code, you have a new version that would be deployed.
 Hence, that you can have multiple versions of your solution deployed within the same runtime.

 **KRT**
 ¿And how you create and deploy your version?
 You create a KRT file.
-This is a package that contains the code, the model and a definition file of your solution.  and also the code and the model to be d
+This is a package that contains the code, the model and a definition file of your solution.
+This is the file that you can upload and would be managed by the engine.

 Currently this file is generated manually, but in future versions this will be exported by a Data Scientist from the Konstellation Development Toolkit directly.